zephyrproject-rtos/zephyr/doc/subsystems/networking/ip-stack-migrate.rst

   at the same time.
 This means that applications can utilize concurrently e.g., IEEE 802.15.4 and Bluetooth IP networking.
-The different network technologies are abstracted to network interfaces and there can be multiple network interaces in the system depending on configuration.
+The different network technologies are abstracted to network interfaces and there can be multiple network interfaces in the system depending on configuration.

 * **Network Kconfig options are changed.** Most of the networking configuration options are renamed.
 Please check the :ref:`networking` documentation for the new names.

-* **All uIP based API's are gone.** Those API's were not public in v1.6 but applications could call them anyway.
-These uIP API's were mainly used to set IP address etc. management style operations.
-The new management API's can be found in net_if.h and net_mgmt.h in Zephyr v1.7.
+* **All uIP based APIs are gone.** Those APIs were not public in v1.6 but applications could call them anyway.
+These uIP APIs were mainly used to set IP address etc. management style operations.
+The new management APIs can be found in net_if.h and net_mgmt.h in Zephyr v1.7.

 * **Network buffer management is changed.** In earlier Zephyr versions, there